Top 7 Mistakes in DSP Configuration Files

 If using consumer amplifiers (easily identified through RCA connections), double check that the output signal is attenuated so as to not overdrive the input gain range of the amplifier.
 Typically you will need -10dB of attenuation (preferably in the analog domain with a built-in pad) before taking the output of your commercial DSP device into a consumer amplifier.
 Otherwise the audio will be distorted and partially usable, but will sound very bad.

-- A signal is routed two or more times to an output through the matrix.
+7. A signal is routed two or more times to an output through the matrix

-By avoiding these common issues, you can be up and running sooner with higher quality audio and more profitability!
+By avoiding these common issues with DSP configuration files, you can be up and running sooner with higher quality audio and more profitability!